woossi0/suite/docs/usermanual/source/processing/contour/index.rst

 This tutorial will show you how to create a contour map from a raster data layer.
 It will outline two different methods:

-1) creation of a static vector contour layer
+#.
+Creation of a static vector contour layer with a WPS process.

-2) creation of a dynamic contour style using :ref:`cartography.rt`.
+#.
+Creation of a dynamically generated contour style using :ref:`rendering transformations <cartography.rt>`.

-Both methods employ a WPS process.

 .. figure:: img/style_complete.png

-   *A contour map*
+   A contour map

 .. toctree::
    :maxdepth: 2